MarvinOtt/SlimeSimulation/README.md

 ## Implementation

-This project is implemented in C++ with the DirectX 12 API and imgui for the GUI.\
+This project is implemented in C++ with the DirectX 12 API and ImGui for the GUI.\
-In order to improve the ease of use of DirectX a small Engine has been writen.
+In order to improve the usability of DirectX a small Engine has been writen.
 This Engine is located in the [Engine folder](SlimeSimulation/Engine).\
-The main application files are located under the src folder.
+The main application files are located in the src folder.

 ## Credit
-This project is inspired from: https://www.youtube.com/watch?v=X-iSQQgOd1A&t=1s&ab_channel=SebastianLague
+Inspiration for this project was taken from: https://www.youtube.com/watch?v=X-iSQQgOd1A&t=1s&ab_channel=SebastianLague

 ## GIFS